-- 1.2.1 To provide GOCC management with a clearer basis/strategy for prioritizing its programs/activities/projects by aligning them more explicitly with government priorities and targets; - 1.2.2 To provide the GOCC with the outcome framework for the conduct of management monitoring and evaluation (like the zero based budgeting studies) to improve program performance; and - 1.2.3 To build a better outcome accountability framework for the grant of Performance Based Incentive System (PBIS). - 1.3 ZBB program evaluation approach through which major GOCC programs and projects are assessed/evaluated primarily by third party entities to: - 1.3.1 assess the continuing relevance of these programs and projects; - 1.3.2 explore alternatives and better ways to achieve their objectives; - 1.3.3 determine whether the resources for a program/project should be kept at the present level, increased, reduced or discontinued; and - 1.3.4 guide GOCCs in eliminating funding for activities which are not aligned with priorities or which are inefficient, ineffective and fraught with leakages. - 1.4 PB is a budgeting approach to facilitate and incentivize interagency collaboration along the Social Contract Results Areas to ensure that priority programs are planned, budgeted and implemented in a coordinated manner. - 1.5 BuB is a budgeting approach which ensures that the prioritized list of programs and projects required by poor cities/municipalities are incorporated into the 2016 indicative budget levels of participating agencies.
-It promotes responsiveness of agencies and ensures convergence of the services of departments/agencies/GOCCs to the needs of the poorest LGUs and communities.
-It also strengthens the capacity of the LGUs to plan, budget and execute programs. - 1.6 Broaden the participation of the CSOs and other stakeholders in the budget preparation process and promote wider monitoring of the government's key public services.
+- 1.2.1 A clearer statement of the results being aimed for to prioritize its programs/activities/projects; - 1.2.2 The outcome target to guide the conduct of monitoring and evaluation activities to adjust program strategies during the year to improve program performance; and - 1.2.3 A clearer outcome accountability framework to base the grant of Performance Based Incentive System (PBIS). - 1.3 Zero-Based Budgeting program evaluation approach through which major agency programs and projects are assessed/evaluated primarily by third party entities to: - 1.3.1 assess the continuing relevance of these programs and projects; - 1.3.2 explore alternatives and better ways to achieve their objectives; - 1.3.3 determine whether the resources for a program/project should be kept at the present level, increased, reduced or discontinued; and - 1.3.4 guide departments/agencies/GOCCs in eliminating funding for activities which are not aligned with priorities or which are inefficient, ineffective and fraught with leakages. - 1.4 Program or Convergence Budgeting is a budgeting approach to facilitate and incentivize inter-agency collaboration along the Key Results Areas of the Social Contract to ensure that priority interagency programs are planned, budgeted and implemented in a coordinated manner. - 1.5 Bottom-up Budgeting is a budgeting approach which ensures that the prioritized list of programs and projects required by poor cities/municipalities are incorporated into the 2017 budget levels of participating agencies.
+It promotes the responsiveness of agencies and ensures convergence of services of departments/agencies/GOCCs to the needs of the poorest LGUs and communities.
+It also strengthens the capacity of the LGUs to identify, plan, budget and execute urgent anti-poverty programs with the assistance of CSOs. - 1.6 Broaden the participation of the RDCs, CSOs and other stakeholders in the budget preparation process and promote wider monitoring of the government's key public services.